SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     expression --> expression-sequence expression-cast-OPT
     expression-sequence --> unary-expression binary-expressions-OPT

 ..
-Note: Let's play with making a unary expression require a unary operator and then folding apart basic-expression.

-..
 TR: A trailing-closure-expression seems to be allowed only in the context of function calling.
     As a result, there's no need to have it at the top level of the expression grammar.
     As a result, we can move it to the function-call-expression grammar